WebDS: An End-to-End Benchmark for Web-based Data Science: Abstract

 \section{Abstract}

-A large portion of real-world data science tasks are complex and require multi-hop web-based interactions: finding appropriate data available on the internet, synthesizing real-time data of various modalities from different locations, and producing summarized analyses.
-Existing \textit{web benchmarks} often focus on simplistic interactions, such as form submissions or e-commerce transactions, and often do not require diverse tool-using capabilities required for web based data science.
-Conversely, traditional \textit{data science benchmarks} typically concentrate on static, often textually bound datasets and do not assess end-to-end workflows that encompass data acquisition, cleaning, analysis, and insight generation.
+Many real-world data science tasks involve complex web-based interactions: finding appropriate data available on the internet, synthesizing multimodal data from different locations, and producing summarized analyses.
+Existing \textit{web benchmarks} often focus on simplistic interactions and often do not require diverse tool-using capabilities.
+Conversely, traditional \textit{data science benchmarks} typically concentrate on static, highly structured datasets and do not assess end-to-end workflows that encompass data acquisition, cleaning, analysis, and insight generation.
 In response, we introduce WebDS, the first end-to-end web-based data science benchmark.
-It comprises 870 web-based data science tasks across 29 diverse websites from structured government data portals to unstructured news media, challenging agents to perform complex, multi-step operations requiring the use of tools and heterogeneous data formats that better reflect the realities of modern data analytics.
+It comprises 870 web-based data science tasks across 29 diverse websites from structured government data portals to unstructured news media, challenging agents to perform complex, multi-step, tool-based operations, across heterogeneous data formats, to better reflect the realities of modern data analytics.
 Evaluations of current SOTA LLM agents indicate significant performance gaps in accomplishing these tasks.
-For instance, Browser Use, which accomplishes $80\%$ of tasks on Web Voyager, successfully completes only $15\%$ of tasks in WebDS, which our analysis suggests is due to new failure modes like poor information grounding, repetitive behavior and shortcut-taking that agents performing WebDS' tasks display.
-By providing a more robust and realistic testing ground, WebDS sets the stage for significant advances in the development of practically useful LLM-based data science. \unmarkedfootnote{*}{First Author} \unmarkedfootnote{$\dagger$}{Second Author}
+For instance, Browser Use, which accomplishes $80\%$ of tasks on WebVoyager, completes only $15\%$ of tasks in WebDS, which our analysis suggests is due to new failure modes, such as poor information grounding, repetitive behavior and shortcut-taking that agents performing WebDS's tasks display.
+By contrast, humans achieve around $90\%$ accuracy, highlighting a substantial gap between current agents and human performance.
+By providing a more robust and realistic testing ground, WebDS sets the stage for significant advances in the development of practically useful LLM-based data science. \\ The WebDS benchmark is available at \texttt{https://webdsbenchmark.github.io/}